johnhearn/johnhearn.github.io/_posts/2019-06-02-simulate-chaotic-water-wheel-with-planck.md

 It consists of a stream of water feeding into multiple, leaky cups mounted on a rotating wheel.
 The weights of the cups containing water produce a chaotic behaviour causing the wheel to rotate in different directions unpredictably.
 {% marginfigure real "assets/images/complexity/malkus_wheel.jpeg" "A real construction of the wheel.
 [Here](https://www.youtube.com/watch?v=51FgNhrS6jg)'s another one with a video." %}
 So today I thought I'd play with this idea and try to reproduce it in a 2D physics engine.
 I chose [Planck](http://piqnt.com/planck.js/), a JavaScript physics engine based on the Box2D implementation in C++.

-It turns out I could create something resembling the waterwheel but it's not as smooth as it could be.
-Counter-clockwise rotations seem to jump around everywhere and adding more than three cups makes it go all wrong.
-Maybe it's a bug in Planck?

 It took a while to tune the size of the balls representing the water flow and the gaps in the cups which regulate the outflow.
 It's far from perfect but it demonstrates the idea.

-Maybe one day I'll try with a different engine, or maybe this one can be improved, I don't know.

 Anyway here's the result.

 <pre>
 <iframe width="400" height="400" src="{{ site.url }}/assets/frames/chaos-wheel-planck.html">